davidcaceres1512/ftp_player/README.md

 > UARTCommunication uart("/dev/ttySAC0", 115200);
 > ```

-This parameter should be documented in your BSP datasheet.
+This parameter should be documented in your SBC datasheet.
 Refer to the following figure for details.

 ![odroid serial img][odroid serial img]